Summary of what you are going to install:

 If you don’t need a specific version of Java, simply install the lastest one.
-Here is a sample code that installs java 7 in Debian derived distributions:
+For instructions on how to install Open JDK read this article

 Once you have Java installed, you can download netbeans and install it.
 If your browser users the ~/Downloads directory, the commands would be: